-If the plot of Six Days of the Condor relies on luck and coincidence so much, why is it notable?
+If the plot of Six Days of the Condor relies on luck and coincidence so much, and it’s not particularly well written, why is it notable?
 I think the answer is: it has a superb high concept:

 What if you came back from lunch to discover everyone in your office had been murdered?

-This goes to show how vital a good concept is to selling a novel, both to publishers and readers.
-In fact, the concept is so strong that Grady had Six Days of the Condor picked up by Hollywood and in production before the paperback even came out.
+This goes to show how vital a powerful concept is to selling a novel, both to publishers and readers.
+In fact, the concept was so strong that Grady had Six Days of the Condor picked up by Hollywood and in production before the paperback even came out.